MIT License: Ambiguity and variants

 The name "MIT License" is potentially ambiguous.
 The Massachusetts Institute of Technology has used many licenses for software since its creation; for example, MIT offers four licensing options for the FFTW C source code library, one of which is the GPL v2.0 and the other three of which are not open-source.
 The term "MIT License" has also been used to refer to the Expat License (used for the XML parsing library Expat) and to the X11 License (also called "MIT/X Consortium License"; used for X Window System by the MIT X Consortium).
 Furthermore, the "MIT License" as published by the Open Source Initiative is the same as the Expat License.
 Due to this differing use of terms, some prefer to avoid the name "MIT License".
 The Free Software Foundation argues that the term is misleading and ambiguous, and recommends against its use.

 The X Consortium was dissolved late in 1996, and its assets transferred to The Open Group, which released X11R6 initially under the same license.
-The X11 License and the X11R6 "MIT License" chosen for ncurses by the Free Software Foundation both include the following clause, absent in the Expat License:
+The X11 License and the X11R6 "MIT License" chosen for ncurses and continued to be used after copyright transfer to the Free Software Foundation both include the following clause, absent in the Expat License:

 Except as contained in this notice, the name(s) of the above copyright holders shall not be used in advertising or otherwise to promote the sale, use or other dealings in this Software without prior written authorization.

 As of 2020, the successor to the X Window System is the X.Org Server, which is licensed under what is effectively the common MIT license, according to the X.org licensing page: